vrugtehagel/stateify/README.md

 data.foo.addEventListener('change', () => { ... })
 // TypeError: data.foo.addEventListener is not a function
 ```
 `data.foo` is just a string, and strings don't have an `addEventListener` method.
 I don't want to add one, and so state variables are just proxy wrappers around values.
 They pretend to be the value you'd expect them to be in most cases, but "magically" allow some methods on them that they don't actually have.
-They type coerce just like the values they represent, and so you can generally use them as if they actually were.
+They type coerce just like the values they represent, and so you can generally use them (booleans not so much, more on that below) as if they actually were.
 This means you can use them in expressions and in some cases even compare them directly using `==`.
 ```js
 import stateify from 'stateify'